vibestudios/civility-optics-api/README.md

 The request to post to the ratings collection is `localhost:5000/postRatings`

-The syntax of the response body is `{"value":x}` where x is a number from 1 to 5
+The syntax of the response body is `{"value":x, "tags":["", "", ...]}` where x is a number from 1 to 5, and tags is an array of strings